wp-plugins/wpdiscuz/readme.txt

 * Fixed Bug : CSS Issues

 = 1.0.4 =
-* Fixed Error: Broken plugin
+* Fixed Bug: Fatal error - Using $this when not in object context in ...

 = 1.0.3 =
 * Fixed Bug : Problem with options page redirection on Wordpress multi-sites